-U.S. housing starts, building permits fall in August
+U.S. housing starts take a breather; single-family permits rise

 WASHINGTON U.S. housing starts fell more than expected in August as building activity declined broadly after two straight months of solid increases, but a rebound in permits for single-family dwellings suggested demand for housing remained intact.

 Groundbreaking decreased 5.8 percent to a seasonally adjusted annual pace of 1.14 million units, the Commerce Department said on Tuesday.
-July's starts were unrevised at a 1.21 million-unit pace.

 Permits for future construction slipped 0.4 percent to a 1.14 million-unit rate last month as approvals for the volatile multi-family homes segment tumbled 7.2 percent to a 402,000 unit-rate.
 Permits for single-family homes, the largest segment of the market, surged 3.7 percent to a 737,000-unit pace.